cldwalker/bolt/README.md

 To use the demo as I use it:

 * As my default search engine.
-  * In Chrome, you'll find this in settings under "Manage search engines...".
+  * In Mac Chrome, you'll find this in settings under "Manage search engines...".
 Add an entry for `https://googledrive.com/host/0B66TjgTudHqHbHlQUnpGaVdHS28/index.html#/to/%s` and click "Make default".
   * Any commands I type into the address bar are translated by bolt.